Chart Color Schemes

 Residential development activity is lower than average in Mona Vale - Warriewood (North) according to AreaSearch's national comparison of local real estate markets

-Mona Vale - Warriewood (North) has seen approximately 69 new home approvals each year over the past five financial years, totalling 345 homes.
-As of FY26, 12 approvals have been recorded.
-On average, 0.7 new residents arrive per new home annually between FY21 and FY25, indicating supply meets or exceeds demand.
-The average construction cost value for new dwellings is $436,000.
+Mona Vale - Warriewood (North) saw approximately 69 new home approvals each year over the past five financial years, totalling 345 homes.
+As of FY26, 13 approvals have been recorded.
+The average number of new residents arriving per new home in this area was 0.7 per year between FY21 and FY25.
+This suggests that supply is meeting or exceeding demand, offering greater buyer choice while supporting potential population growth above projections.

-Looking ahead, Mona Vale - Warriewood (North) is expected to grow by 911 residents through to 2041 (from the latest AreaSearch quarterly estimate).
+With around 1009 people per dwelling approval, Mona Vale - Warriewood (North) reflects a highly mature market.
+According to the latest AreaSearch quarterly estimate, the area is expected to grow by 873 residents through to 2041.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development